 A few highlights from our project:

 Each summer we send out invitations to join the survey via email to extension agricultural educators, producer-led groups, land and water conservation county offices, and others.
 Beginning in October, participating producers complete an online 35 question form regarding cover cropping experiments and experience, including crops planted, dates, seeding rates, fertility management and tillage.
 We also ask about key sources of information and motivations to cover crop.
-Beginning in Fall 2024, we provided participating farmers with a sampling kit, with a pvc pipe 2x2 foot quadrat and clippers, along with instructions on how to cut a representative sample of a fall cover crop at the soil surface.
+Beginning in fall 2023, participating farmers received a sampling kit, with a 2x2 quadrat of pvc pipe and clippers, along with instructions on how to cut a representative cover crop sample at the soil surface.
 Any weeds present are not separated from the samples.
-We also include a scale and pre-addressed envelopes so that plant samples can be weighed in the field and then easily shipped to labs for a biomass estimate as well as nutrient and forage analysis.
+Farmers sample in the fall and again in the spring.
+The kit includes a scale and pre-addressed envelopes so that samples can be weighed in the field and shipped to labs for biomass estimates and nutrient analyses.
 At the end of the growing season we provide participants with $100 honorarium as well as their personal biomass estimates and nutrient information.

 View our confidentiality statement here.